microsoft/code-with-engineering-playbook/docs/ui-ux/recommended-technologies.md

 ## React

-Easily the most commonly selected framework for CSE UI projects, React is a framework developed and maintained by Facebook.
+React is a framework developed and maintained by Facebook.
 React is used throughout Microsoft and has a vast open source community.

 ### Documentation & Recommended Resources